html-validate/html-validate/docs/rules/aria-label-misuse.md

 ## Other namable elements

-While some other elements (such as `<h1>`) allows naming with `aria-label` it is generally recommended to avoid it:
+While some other elements (such as `<h1>`) allow naming with `aria-label` or `aria-labelledby`, it is generally recommended to avoid it:

 - It can hide other textual child content of the element from assistive technologies.
 - Risk of conflicting information for assistive technologies and what is rendered visually.

 The [ARIA Authoring Practices Guide (APG)][apg] strongly recommends to avoid such usage.

-To allow `aria-label` on any element which allows naming see the [allowAnyNamable][#allow-any-namable] option below.
+To allow `aria-label` or `aria-labelledby` on any element that allows naming, see the [allowAnyNamable](#allowanynamable) option below.￼

 [apg]: https://www.w3.org/WAI/ARIA/apg/practices/names-and-descriptions/

 ## Custom components

-When using custom components and you expect consumers to set `aria-label` on your component you need to explicitly declare the `aria-label` attribute:
+When using custom components, if you expect consumers to set `aria-label` or `aria-labelledby` on your component, explicitly declare the `aria-label` attribute:

 ```ts
 import { defineMetadata } from "html-validate";